ged/hoe-mercurial/README.md

 aren't very useful on their own, as it's usually just as easy to do the same thing yourself with 'hg', but they're intended to be used as dependencies in other tasks.

+A 'rake -T' will show them all; they're all in the 'hg' namespace.

 ## Dependencies